ASFHyP3/hyp3-autorift/README.md

 ![Cloud Architecture](images/arch_here.jpg)

-The cloud infratstructure-as-code for HyP3 can be found in the main [HyP3 repository](https://github.com/asfhyp3/hyp3).
-This repository contains a plugin that can be used to process ISCE2-based processing of SAR data.
+The cloud infrastructure-as-code for HyP3 can be found in the main [HyP3 repository](https://github.com/asfhyp3/hyp3).
+This repository contains a plugin that can be used for feature tracking processing with AutoRIFT-ISCE.

-This project was heavily influenced by the [DockerizedTopsApp](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp) project, which contains a similar workflow that is designed to produce ARIA Sentinel-1 Geocoded Unwrapped Interferogram standard products via HyP3.

 ## License
 The HyP3-autoRIFT plugin is licensed under the Apache License, Version 2 license.
 See the LICENSE file for more details.

 ## Code of conduct
-We strive to create a welcoming and inclusive community for all contributors to HyP3-ISCE2.
+We strive to create a welcoming and inclusive community for all contributors to HyP3-autoRIFT.
 As such, all contributors to this project are expected to adhere to our code of conduct.

 Please see `CODE_OF_CONDUCT.md` for the full code of conduct text.